chrisbroski/goal-math/essay2.md

 ### The Mathematics of Pleasure and Pain

 As discussed previously, *A* and *B* are objective senses.
 Their purpose is to measure properties of the environment accurately, consistently, and quickly.
-These senses only report facts and don't bother making assessments regarding if the information is good or bad.
+These senses only report facts and don't bother making assessments regarding if that information is good or bad.
 But to evaluate the benefit or harm caused by a behavior, that is the opposite of what we need.
 Instead of objective senses, we need **subjective senses** that don't care about the details of the environment, only whether what just happened was good or bad.
 But what is *good* and *bad* in a mathematical sense?

 > I'm fuzzy on the whole "good/bad" thing.
 > -- Dr. Peter Venkman

 I define an action to be **beneficial** (good) if it improves the odds of achieving a specified goal, and **harmful** (bad) if it decreases those odds.
-For example, subjective senses should return positive values when resources necessary to accomplish their goal are acquired, and negative if the creature experiences damage to vital parts of itself.
+For example, subjective senses should return positive values when resources necessary for accomplishing their goal are acquired, and negative if the creature experiences damage to vital parts of itself.
 Subjective sensory data can be literally thought of as feelings of pleasure and pain.

-The **intensity** of a subjective sense should be a value between `1.0` to `-1.0`, inclusive.
+The **intensity** of a subjective sense should be a value between 1.0 and -1.0, inclusive.

 * **1.0** is the maximum possible outcome.
 It should indicate that the creature's primary goal has been achieved and if it never accomplishes anything else, it can die happy.
 * **0.0** represents no affect on the chances of eventually accomplishing the primary goal.